absrp/absrp.github.io/_pages/about.md

 <p align="justify">
 You can learn about my work addressing these topics in the research tab.
-In my free time, I enjoy rock climbing, gravel biking, reading, and befriending dogs.
-I am also learning how to cross-country and alpine skii.
+In my free time, I enjoy rock climbing, skiing, reading, and befriending dogs.
 </p>